 Adoptive cell therapy: Your doctor removes your T cells and treats them with cancer-fighting chemicals.
 They’re multiplied in a lab and put back into your body where they destroy cancer cells.
-Trials are under way.
+Trials are ongoing.

 What Drugs Are Available Now?

-The FDA has approved several checkpoint inhibitors within the last several years to treat lung cancer:
+The FDA has approved several checkpoint inhibitors within the last several years to treat lung cancer, including:

 - Atezolizumab (Tecentriq)